 The Valentine Studio Project

 In response to calls for cultural institutions to provide an unvarnished history of Richmond’s past, the Valentine has adopted an ambitious plan: completely reinterpret Edward Valentine’s sculpture studio, where many significant Lost Cause artworks were conceived.
-The Valentine is now seeking community input from the greater Richmond region via a public survey on how to reimagine the space.
+The Valentine sought community input from the greater Richmond region via a public survey on how to reimagine the space.
 Edward Valentine was one of the founders of the museum and played a central role in creating and disseminating Lost Cause iconography.

 The “Lost Cause” is a concept adopted by former Confederates in the post-Civil War era.
 The term is understood to represent an inaccurate, romanticized and harmful portrayal of Antebellum life that depicts slavery as largely benign and the south as heroic in their efforts.